Alton1998/watermodule_final/README.md

 pip3 install djangorestframework <br/>
 install django-cors-headers <br/>
 go to watermodulechristapi <br/>
-cd watermodulechristapi
+cd watermodulechristapi <br/>
-install npm
+install npm <br/>
-npm create-react-app <app_name>
+npm create-react-app <app_name> <br/>
-cd <app_name>
+cd <app_name> <br/>
-replace the src file with the src file in the maste folder then run npm install
+replace the src file with the src file in the maste folder do the same with the package.json file <br/>
+then run npm install in the directory containing the package.json file